Date Thesis Awarded

 Honors Thesis -- Open Access

 This paper provides a heuristic to determine the potential effects of violent non-state actors (VNSAs) on stability.
 It classifies VNSAs by type, categorizing groups as either clientelist, communal, or corporate.
 It finds that corporate VNSAs, those organized around a shared but non-ascriptive identity, such as membership in a guild or society, generally behave in a manner that is most likely to create stability.
 This hypothesis is supported through an in-depth examination of the Civil Defense Forces, a corporate VNSA that played a crucial role during the 1991-2002 Sierra Leone Civil War.

 Bembenek, Tyler, "Gentle Warlords: The Potential for Violent Non-State Actors to Provide Stability" (2015).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 1261.

 Creative Commons License

 This work is licensed under a Creative Commons Attribution 4.0 License.